-When is drinking too much wine an addiction?
+When does drinking too much wine cross the line into an addiction or alcohol use disorder?

 We live in a world that loves wine.
-From Girl Scout Cookie and wine pairings, to novelty shirts that declare “You had me at Merlot,” it’s a fixture of our social landscape.
-More socially acceptable than drinking vodka straight by yourself in the evening, a glass of wine stands as a reward for the busy, sophisticated man or woman.
+From Girl Scout Cookie-and-wine pairings to novelty shirts that declare, “You had me at Merlot,” to coffee cups that proclaim, “This is actually wine” … vino is a fixture of our social landscape.
+It’s more socially acceptable than drinking vodka straight by yourself in the evening.
+For many, a glass of wine often represents a reward and a chance to unwind for the busy and sophisticated man or woman.

-But when does a glass poured for decompression turn into another poured out of need?
+But when does a glass poured to decompress turn into another poured out of need?
 When is one not enough?
 Are you worried that your wine habit is becoming an addiction?
 It’s time to look at some warning signs.

-1. You promise yourself you won’t drink tonight.
-But do it anyways.
+1. You promised yourself you wouldn’t drink tonight.
+But you did, anyway.

-It doesn’t matter why you’ve decided to stop in the past.
-Maybe you were under the weather, decided a bottle a night was getting too expensive, or wanted to be fresh for a run the next day.
-If you’ve attempted to control your drinking, but found yourself opening a bottle despite your promises to yourself, then you might have a problem.
+It doesn’t really matter why you’ve decided to stop and told yourself you wouldn’t drink that night.
+Maybe you were under the weather, maybe you decided a bottle a night was getting too expensive, or perhaps you wanted to be fresh and hangover-free for a run the next morning.
+Whatever the reason, if you’ve attempted to control your drinking but found yourself opening a bottle despite your promises to yourself, then you might have a problem.

 2. Your alcohol consumption has increased.